Tatiana Andreoli

 Tatiana Andreoli (born 1 January 1999) is an Italian recurve archer.
 At the 2019 European Games held in Minsk, Belarus, she won the gold medal in the women's individual recurve event.

+Career

+Andreoli won the gold medal in the junior women's recurve event at the 2017 European Indoor Archery Championships held in Vittel, France.
+She also won the gold medal in the junior women's team recurve event, alongside Tanya Giaccheri and Vanessa Landi.
 At the 2018 European Archery Championships in Legnica, Poland, she won the silver medal in the women's team recurve event.

-She competed at the 2019 World Archery Championships held in 's-Hertogenbosch, Netherlands without winning a medal.
+Andreoli competed at the 2019 World Archery Championships held in 's-Hertogenbosch, Netherlands without winning a medal.

-In 2021, she represented Italy at the 2020 Summer Olympics in Tokyo, Japan.
+In 2021, Andreoli represented Italy at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's individual and women's team events.
 She finished in 52nd place in the ranking round of the individual event and she was then eliminated in the knockout section of the event by Lisa Barbelin of France.

 Andreoli and Mauro Nespoli won the bronze medal in the mixed team recurve event at the 2022 European Archery Championships held in Munich, Germany.